bailoun/TurkiShopper/README.md

-# MMShipping
+# TurkiShopper
-# Project for Abbas Zeinete
-# Phone nb: +961 76 959 504

-# Website for shipping service that ships orders from Turkey to Lebanon
+# Web application for company that ships orders from Turkey to Lebanon